Prunus Yedoensis, The Yoshino Tree

 We do not have anyone in the office that speaks Yoshino tree and therefore ask it directly but based on observation only, it prefers full sun and well drained soil conditions.
 Be aware that if part of the tree is not in full sun then that part may not develop as much as the other tree.
 Partial shade for a small part of the day should not affect it too much whereas an office block in your neighbours garden is probably going to stunt the growth.

-Expect the Yoshino to attract wild life, the flying type, not gypsy mobile home type.
+Expect the Yoshino to attract wild life, the flying insect type, not zoo type.

 Our Prunus Yedoensis or Yoshino trees are supplied at a height of between 150 and 220cm tall.
 The actual height of the tree you receive will depend on many factors such as the previous 2 years weather, when in the year you purchased it and how careful the courier company have been.
 The less said about couriers the better!